 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.

 Most Popular Area Attractions

 The variety of lectures, educational programs and internationally recognized exhibits appeal to scientists, children, teachers and citizens.
-Special events include programs in the observatory and outdoor movies.
-Rest comfortably while visiting Philadelphia, with Best Western hotels.
-Enjoy learning about technology and science in this exciting historical city.
+Special events include programs in the observatory and outdoor movies in Philadelphia.

 The entirety of the Gloria Dei Church National Historic Site measures in at 3.7 acres, and it was added to the National Register of Historic Places in 1966.
 Incidentally, the Gloria Dei Church was named a National Historic Site in 1942, a whole six years earlier than Independence Hall.

 Spanning over 55 acres, Independence National Historical Park is located in historic downtown Philadelphia.
 Visit this wonderful park to learn about the establishment of the United States throughout the many historic sites in Philadelphia.

 Must-see sites include the Liberty Bell Center, Independence Hall, Declaration House, Congress Hall, Old City Hall, and President's House Site.

 President George Washington and President John Adams lived and worked from the house in the 1790s.
 The Second Bank of the United States was one of the world's most influential financial centers, until 1832.

 Enjoy a ranger-guided tour of Edgar Allan Poe's historic home at the Edgar Allan Poe National Historic Site.
 View exhibits of his literary works and stroll through the reading room.

 The Benjamin Franklin National Memorial in the Franklin Institute Science Museum, houses the 24-foot statue of Ben Franklin – the focal point in Memorial Hall.